 Staying Structured on the Road

 Scheduling is important not only to stay on track with your road trip plans, but to provide a sense of predictability.
 For a child with autism, ADHD, or other special needs, structure is just as important on the road as it is in the classroom at school, at camp, or anywhere else.

 A lack of structure can be very stressful for a child with autism or ADHD.
 Once your long-awaited trip is underway, be sure to preserve elements of your daily routine, but do it in a way that makes sense on the road.
 For instance, many families have a daily or weekly family meeting.
 On a road trip, it may make more sense to schedule the meeting at the hotel before leaving for the day.
 Though the routine has to change to accommodate your new surroundings, the core of what you do as a family can remain intact.

 In planning your schedule, start by including some down time each day to avoid overload.
 Break up long drives with interesting stops and stretch breaks.
 To help structure your child’s time, try giving him specific responsibilities during the trip such as keeping track of the mileage and looking for your family’s preferred gas station.

-Talk to your child about the type of behavior that is expected in each place before going in, and set consequences for failing to behave appropriately.
+Talk to your child about the type of behavior expected in each place before going in and set consequences for failing to behave appropriately.
 This doesn’t just apply to general rules such as behavior in public places; it also applies to specific family planning.
 For instance, if you only have a certain amount of time budgeted to eat along the way, help your child understand the timeframe in advance.

 Making Wise Choices about Food and Entertainment